lisp-mirror/lqml/examples/advanced-qml-auto-reload/readme.md

 Info
 ----

-This is simply an extended version of example **swank-sevrer** of the parent directory.
+This is simply an extended version of example **swank-server** of the parent directory.

 It adds a QML `SwipeView` with 3 pages, to demonstrate how to reload single